-- 5.1.
-Q: Does the PhAMA Code prohibit member companies from giving its customers discounts or other favourable trade terms for the supply of pharmaceutical products? - A: No. The PhAMA Code does not restrain or regulate commercial trade terms for the supply of pharmaceutical products. - 5.2.
-Q: Does the PhAMA Code apply to the promotion and marketing of pharmaceutical products to commercial customers who are also practicing healthcare professionals, such as a pharmacist who operates his/her own practice? - A: The PhAMA Code applies to all interactions with healthcare professionals prescribing and dispensing controlled medicines. - 5.3.
-Q: Does the PhAMA Code apply to the promotion and marketing of pharmaceutical products to commercial customers who are not healthcare professionals?
-What if the customer is a healthcare professional by qualification but is not practicing? - A: The PhAMA Code applies to interactions with all practicing healthcare professionals.
-The intention of the Code is to ensure that prescribing and dispensing healthcare professionals are not induced to prescribe/dispense a controlled medicine. - 5.4.
-Q: Does the PhAMA Code cover price lists or other documents describing terms of trade?
-A: No. - 5.5.
-Q: Could a false price claim or a misleading price comparison in promotional material be processed under the PhAMA Code? - A: Yes, this is possible when a company is inappropriately using pricing information in its promotional materials or activities. - 5.6.
-Q: Does PhAMA regulate the number of product samples to be provided to each doctor?
+- Q. Does the PhAMA Code prohibit member companies from giving its customers discounts or other favorable trade terms for the supply of pharmaceutical products? - A. No. The PhAMA Code does not restrain or regulate commercial trade terms for the supply of pharmaceutical products.

+Q. Does the PhAMA Code apply to the promotion and marketing of pharmaceutical products to commercial customers who are also practicing healthcare professionals, such as a pharmacist who operates his/her own practice.
+A. The PhAMA Code applies to all interactions with healthcare professionals prescribing and dispensing controlled medicines.
+This is addressed in section 1.2 of the Provision of the Code.
+Q. Does the PhAMA Code apply to the promotion and marketing of pharmaceutical products to commercial customers who are not healthcare professionals?
+What if the customer is a healthcare professional by qualification but is not practicing?
+A. The PhAMA Code applies to interactions with all practicing healthcare professionals.
+The intention of the code is to ensure that prescribing and dispensing healthcare professionals are not induced to prescribe/dispense a controlled medicine.
+This is addressed in section 1.2 & 2.4 of the Provision of the Code.
+Q. Does the PhAMA Code cover price lists or other documents describing terms of trade?
+A. No. This is addressed in section 1.3 of the Provision of the Code.
+Q. Could a false price claim or a misleading price comparison in promotional material be processed under the PhAMA Code?
+A. Yes, this is possible when a company is inappropriately using pricing information in its promotional materials or activities.
+This is addressed in section 4.1 of the Provision of the Code.